 Book four is JINGLE'S CHRISTMAS, a break from small towns.
 What would you do if Santa's Chief Elf for North Texas operations came to you on December 15th and reported that the toys had been stolen?
 Could you recover them by Christmas?
 That's Ace's dilemma.
-This is my favorite simply because it was so danged much fun to write.
+This is Randy's favorite simply because it was so much fun to write.

-Book five (JASMINE'S FATE) took me back to Van Zandt County -- Grand Saline, Van, and Fruitvale.
+Book five (JASMINE'S FATE) took Randy back to Van Zandt County -- Grand Saline, Van, and Fruitvale.
 More enjoyable research, more great historical anecdotes, and, of course, another Ace adventure.
 This time though, Ace is in the clutches of two gorgeous redheads, mother and daughter.

 Book six (JEB'S DECEPTION) took Randy home.
 Back to Williamston.
 Of course, he took Ace, Kit, and Ace's two cats (Sweeper and Striker) with him.
 This time, Randy did the teaching as he introduced Ace to some of the wonderful characters of the area and a bit of southern history.
 Oh yeah, there was a crime to solve -- embezzlement from a law firm.
 Heavy stuff for Ace.

 Book seven (THORNS ON ROSES) is on the Home Page.
 Randy's first thriller and he is very proud of it.
 Hope you'll give it a peep.